cyberboticslab/cyberboticslab.github.io/content/authors/guillermo-a-castillo/_index.md

     url: 'https://mae.osu.edu'

 # Short bio (displayed in user profile at end of posts)
-bio: I am a Ph.D. candidate in  Electrical and  Computer  Engineering at The Ohio State University.
+bio: I am a robotics engineer at Apptronik.

 interests:
   - Robotics